awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-samples.md

 ## Directly Editing a Template<a name="using-cfn-updating-stacks-changesets-samples-directly-editing-a-template"></a>

-When you directly modify resources in the stack's template to generate a change set, AWS CloudFormation classifies the change as a direct modification, as opposed to changes trigged by an updated parameter value\.
+When you directly modify resources in the stack's template to generate a change set, AWS CloudFormation classifies the change as a direct modification, as opposed to changes triggered by an updated parameter value\.
 The following change set, which added a new tag to the `i-1abc23d4` instance, is an example of a direct modification\.
 All other input values, such as the parameter values and capabilities, are unchanged, so we'll focus on the `Changes` structure\.

 ```
 {